j-ranasinghe/Spam-E-mail-Classification/README.md

 ### PCA

 Since the email data had a high number of features, PCA (Principal Component Analysis) was used to reduce the dimensionality of the data.
-PCA is a technique that transforms the data into a lower-dimensional space while preserving the most important information.

 ### Model Evaluation

-Trained the two models on the preprocessed and PCA-reduced data: KNN (k-nearest neighbors) and Decision Tree.
-Then evaluated the performance of each model using cross-validation and calculated the following metrics:
+Trained the two models on the preprocessed and PCA-reduced data.
+Then evaluated the performance of each model using  the following metrics:

 * Accuracy: the proportion of correctly classified emails